-What should I do if I already have an investment?
-Part 1 – vegan-ism and your investments.
+Part 1 – What should I do if I already have an investment?

 After speaking to a bunch of yachties, I realized many of you already have investments.
 Mostly with financial advisors.

-This is a great indication of personal finance awareness.
+Although I advocate for DIY investing, this is a great indication of personal finance awareness amongst the yachting industry.
 However, with all the free information and technology available, you can become your own financial advisor and keep more of your own money.